 DigiCert activates the cryptographic module containing its CA Private Keys according to the specifications of the hardware manufacturer.
 All DigiCert personnel and Subscribers are instructed to use strong passwords and to protect PINs and passwords.
-DigiCert employees are required to create non-dictionary, alphanumeric passwords with a minimum length and to change their passwords on a regular basis.
+DigiCert employees are required to create non-dictionary, alphanumeric passwords with a minimum length.
 If DigiCert uses passwords as activation data for a signing key, DigiCert will change the activation data change upon rekey of the CA certificate.